ethagnawl/tools-deps-experiment/README.md

 The micro-library approach to build scripts/tooling does call to mind the old NIH criticisms of the Lisp ecosystem.
-For instance, there is a lot of value in being able to add one line to your project.clj file in order to add a plugin that handles X. It prevents you from having to write error-prone scripts which have nothing to do with your problem domain.
+For instance, there is a lot of value in being able to add one line to your project.clj file in order to add a plugin that handles X. It prevents you from having to write/maintain error-prone scripts which have nothing to do with your problem domain.

 I haven't tried using a dedicated build dependency in a build script but it should _just work_.
 (I'll see about adding an example which does this).
 It'll